-The Specimen Museum is an approved Illinois nonprofit organization, with pending 501(c)3 status on hold due to repeated federal government shutdown.
+The Specimen Museum is an approved Illinois nonprofit with federal 501(c)3 tax-exempt status.
+Donations are tax-deductible.
 This project was formally established in 2018, stemming from a desire to bridge the gap between what actually happens in natural history museums versus what the general public gets to see when they visit.

 Did you know that visitors to the average museum only see around 1% of what the museum has in its collections?
 Did you know that most biological specimens on display lack contextual information like how, why, and when they were preserved?

 The Specimen Museum wants to teach everyone about specimens through our Mobile Museum and Specimen Restoration programs, so that everyone can learn all about these marvelous and unique natural wonders.

 Specimens should be for everyone.

 All living things die, but each of those lives lost can be turned into something we can learn from.